 The recruitment process begin usually with a chat with a member of our Head Office team.
-This is very informal and allows prospective tutors to ask any questions whilst giving us an idea of who they are and what sort of work they are looking for.
+We like to have an informal conversation that allows prospective tutors to ask questions whilst giving us an idea of who you are and what sort of work you are looking for.

-Once we have received an application form, and assuming we like the look of you, the next stage is an interview with one of our Senior Tutors.
+Once we have received an application form, and assuming we like the look of you (!), the next stage is an interview with one of our Senior Tutors.
 Based locally, the Senior tutor will usually to come to your house for an informal interview.
-As mentioned, we do ask for a short performance on your principal instrument or instruments (!) along with a short piece of sight reading and, if you feel like a challenge, an opportunity to try some of our other instruments.
-The interview is very informal and is as much an opportunity for prospective tutors to find out if Music for Schools is for them as it is for us to check if you would make a good tutor.
+We do ask for a short performance on your principal instrument or instruments (!), along with a short piece of sight reading and there is an opportunity to try some of our other instruments.
+The interview is relaxed and is both an opportunity for prospective tutors to find out if Music for Schools is for you as it is for us to check if you would make a good tutor.

-Following a hopefully successful interview, the final stage of the recruitment process is a tutor shadow.
-It is vitally important that not only are our tutors great musicians, but they are able to pass this passion and enthusiasm onto our pupils and the best way to get a sense of this is to send them along to one of our schools.
+Following a successful interview, the final stage of the recruitment process is a tutor shadow.
+It is vitally important that not only are our tutors great musicians, but that they are able to pass this passion and enthusiasm on to pupils.
+The best way to get a sense of this is to send you along to one of our schools.
 We will always try to arrange a shadow as local as possible, with one of our experienced current tutors on hand to guide and support you.

 WHAT TRAINING IS AVAILABLE?